 Find out how to get your kid excited about coding

-It’s simple to introduce coding to children, but keeping them engaged is challenging if we don’t use suitable approaches.
+It’s simple to introduce coding to children, but keeping them engaged can be challenging if faced with difficulties or improper strategies.
 Inspired by effective teaching strategies prevalent in the classroom, here are different ways to keep your student excited about coding.

 1. Make Real-World Connections